Are you looking for the most powerful and effective hard surface moss killer you can buy in the United Kingdom?

 They are essentially the same.

-Every product on sale in B&Q, every trade store and every website I could find contained one of these chemicals as the active ingredient.
+Every product on sale in B&Q, every trade store and every website I could find contained one of these chemicals as the active ingredient at various concentrations.

 If you want to buy a moss killer that’s affordable and effective at treating moss, algae and lichen, look no further.